hraberg/enumerable/README.markdown

 #### org.enumerable.lambda.enumerable - a port of Ruby's Enumerable module

 This layer is also normal Java and has no knowledge of the bytecode weaving.

+## Embedding

+Enumerable.java also provides a `enumerable-java-weaver-<version>.jar` which can be used to embed the Closure weaver in external frameworks.
+It looks for `/org/enumerable/lambda/weaving/lambda.weaving.properties` and reads the following properties:

+* `lambda.weaving.annotation.newlambda` - an annotation with target method used to trigger lambda macro expansion.
+Not needed at runtime.
+Defaults to *@NewLambda*.
+* `lambda.weaving.annotation.lambdaparameter` - an annotation with target field used to mark static fields as placeholders for parameters in lambdas.
+Not needed at runtime.
+Defaults to *@LambdaParameter*.
+* `lambda.weaving.annotation.lambdalocal` - an annotation that with target field or parameter that is used to add runtime meta data to created lambdas.
+If empty, no meta data will be added, and the annotation won't be needed at runtime.
+Defaults to *@LambdaLocal*

 ## Links